Liquid-solid friction on crystalline surfaces: a perspective: Experimental techniques

-Among the important and well controlled measurements of liquid friction, that of water slippage on graphite of $b=8$ nm stands out.
-By comparison, the authors measure no slippage on mica : $b=0$ \cite{maali_measurement_2008}.
-These measurements have recently been pushed forward to few-layer graphene samples on SiO2 in a genuine experimental \textit{tour de force} \cite{li_translucency_2022}.
-In this study, the authors provide a measurement of water slippage as a function of graphene thickness down to the single graphene layer resolution.
-Their results point towards a transluency of graphene for liquid-solid friction.
-For thinner flakes, the substrate dictates liquid friction and one obtains high slippage for silanized substrate while the no-slip boundary condition holds for SiO2.
-As the flake thickens, graphene increasingly screens the substrate and ultimately, graphite friction coefficient is recovered above a few nm in good agreement with earlier measurements \cite{maali_measurement_2008}.
+\paragraph*{From graphene to graphite friction} Among the important measurements which are hard to conceive without the CP-AFM is that of the 8 nm slip length of water on graphite by Maali \textit{et al.}.
+Investigations of water-carbon friction have recently been pushed forward to few-layer graphene samples on $\rm SiO_2$ in a genuine experimental \textit{tour de force} \cite{li_translucency_2022}.
+In this study, the authors provide a measurement of water slippage as a function of graphene thickness -- down to the single layer resolution -- with hydrophilic SiO$_2$ and hydrophobic silanized surfaces.
+Their results point towards a transluency of graphene for liquid-solid friction and are reproduced on Figure \ref{Figure_AFM} \textbf{d}.
+For thinner flakes, the substrate dictates liquid friction and one obtains high slippage for silanized substrate while the no-slip boundary condition holds for $\rm SiO_2$.
+As the flake thickens, graphene increasingly screens the substrate and ultimately, graphite friction coefficient is recovered above a few nanometers in rough agreement with the 8 nm value of Maali \textit{et al.}.